iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Finite Dimensional Normed Space.md

 ---
 ### **More Theorems**

+More theorems about compactness and finite dimensional space.

 **Thm |  Finite Dimensional Space (2.5-5)**
 > If a normed space $X$, $M = \{x: \Vert x\Vert \le 1\}$, the closed unit ball, is compact then $X$ is a finite dimensional space.